yangshutingg/dse4231/README.md

 - `data/`: Preprocessed datasets, including predictors and market state classifications.
 - `src/`: Scripts for traditional and machine learning models, as well as performance metrics calculations and portfolio strategy implementation.
-- `visualisations/`: Graphs detailing the cumulative returns from portfolio strategy implementation using each ML model.
 - `README.md`: This file.

 ---